By Jesse Miller

 CTO at Midtown Video

-As an expert in delivering video conferencing solutions, I have received more requests than usual with the latest emphasis on social distancing.
+As an expert in delivering video conferencing solutions who’s been running a successful d2 store for years now, I have received more requests than usual with the latest emphasis on social distancing.
 For the benefit of all of Earth’s citizens, I want to offer the following fundamentals to improve everyone’s experience with video conferencing.

 1: Use an echo-cancelled speakerphone.
 Grab one of these inexpensive USB devices that come with their own MUTE button.
 The indicator lights up red when muted, identifying that it is ok to type, quiet your dog, or cough (into your sleeve, please) without disturbing the rest of the conference participants.
 If you use the built-in microphone on your laptop, you risk picking up sound in the entire room.
 A headset can be useful, but the only way to ‘mute’ with a headset is to find the control in the software interface of your conferencing program.